• Home

 • Does the dog not like us?

-• Did I do something bad to the dog that made him/her run away?
+• Did I do something bad to the dog that made them run away?

 • Does he not love me?
 Is it my fault?